 - How to identify ideal use cases for virtual reality learning solutions

 - A process for creating VR learning solutions from conceptualization to development

 - About the factors that can thwart your VR solution, and how to avoid them

 Novice to intermediate designers, developers, project managers, and managers who are aware of virtual reality and agile methods and proficient in instructional design.

 Virtual reality, VR development, Unity, video editing and production, 3-D rendering tools, KanbanFlow, and VR headsets (e.g., HooToo and Google Cardboard).

-Ryan Moore is a learning development and media specialist at Ericsson North America.
-He is responsible for developing content for next- generation training programs on technology such as virtual reality, augmented reality, serious games, and mobile applications.
+Ryan Moore is a learning development and media specialist at Ericsson.
+He is responsible for developing content for next-generation training programs on technology such as virtual reality, augmented reality, serious games, and mobile applications.
 He also works closely with video editing, audio editing, and digital motion graphics.
-Ryan holds a bachelor of science degree in graphic communications from Minnesota State University–Moorhead, and a master of interactive technology degree from Southern Methodist University.
+Ryan has a bachelor of science degree from Minnesota State University–Moorhead in graphic communications, and a master of interactive technology degree from Southern Methodist University.

-Sasha Almanza is a project manager and business consultant at Ericsson, where he oversees the execution of some of the organization’s most prominent custom courseware development projects.
-In addition to helping create, implement, and revise the department’s web-based learning solutions standards and best practices, Sasha has also served as the training team lead for T- Mobile USA’s Uprising, one of Ericsson’s largest BSS implementation projects worldwide.
-Sasha holds a bachelor’s degree in electrical engineering with an engineering management information systems minor from Southern Methodist University and is currently working towards his MBA in information technology management from the University of Dallas.
+Sasha Almanza is a project manager and business consultant at Ericsson, where he oversees the execution of some of the most prominent development projects.
+Sasha led and executed custom courseware projects that resulted in the successful upgrade and integration of a major client’s 4G nationwide network.
+In addition to helping create, implement, and revise the department’s web-based learning solutions standards and best practices, Sasha has also served as the training team lead for T-Mobile USA’s Uprising, one of Ericsson’s largest BSS implementation projects worldwide.